 Figure AC.7.10.4.1.2-1: Multiplexing bootstrap data channels in terminating network

-1. The originating network sends initial INVITE request with SDP offer for remote bootstrap data channel to UE#2.
+1. The originating network sends initial INVITE request with SDP offer for local and remote bootstrap data channel for UE#2.

 2-3.
 The IMS AS selects and reports event to DCSF.